Increasing diversity in transatlantic exchanges

 German American Exchange

 German American Exchange enables German students and young professionals to get to know the way American companies work in the USA.
-The aim is for participants to understand the importance of U.S.-European economic relations and to strengthen mutual trust.
+The aim is for participants to understand the importance of US-European economic relations and to strengthen mutual trust.

 German American Partnership Program